-The description and meaning of all configuration parameters that can be checked and changed by cable can be found in the section 3.1 "Setting of WB169-SI2 parameters via configuration cable".
+Technique of interconnection of the module with configuration computer and general rules of configuration are described in detail in the section 3.1 "Configuration of the module with using of the configuration cable".
+The description and meaning of all configuration parameters that can be checked and changed by cable can be found in the section 3.5 "Setting of WB169-SI4 parameters via configuration cable".

-Description of interconnection of the converter with PC ("USB-IRDA") or smartphone ("BT-IRDA") and general rules of configuration with using of optical converters are described in the chapter 3 of above mentioned manual "Configuration of wacoSystem product family devices".
-The description and meaning of the parameters that can be changed by optical converter can be found in the section 3.2 "Setting of parameters by using of optical converter".
+Description of interconnection of the "USB-IRDA" converter with PC and general rules of configuration with using of this optical converter are described in the section 3.2 "Configuration of the WB169-SI4 module with using of optical converter".
+The description and meaning of the parameters that can be changed by optical converter can be found in the section 3.6 "Setting of parameters by using of optical "IRDA" converter".